kibook/pmms/README.md

 - Optional "phonograph" filter can be applied to any audio

 - Show video on a screen displayed above the phonograph

+- Permissions system and ability to lock phonographs

+- Configure default phonographs which are spawned and play music automatically

 # Examples